RULES & REGULATIONS

 25. COMPLAINTS.
 If you have cause for complaints with respect to facilities or activities within GP, please see the Manager of GP.
 Except for emergencies, Guest is encouraged to present complaints to GP in writing, signed, and dated.
 GP will attempt to remedy the situation, but GP is not obligated to do so unless otherwise required by the rental agreement or by law.
 GP believes, there are at least two sides to every story.
 Please be a good neighbor and work out issues at the lowest level.

-26.4.
-Grievance Procedure.
-If a Guest receives a Notice, then within three (3) days of the date that GP delivers the Notice to Guest, Guest may dispute the violation or explain the Guest’s position by notifying the Manager and Board in writing (either via hand delivery to the Manager of the Resort, or via email addressed to both firstname.lastname@example.org email@example.com ) of the basis for disputing the violation, and, if so desired, request a hearing (which hearing may, subject to Board availability, be conducted via conference call) before a quorum of the Board of Directors for GP (“Hearing”).
+26.4 Grievance Procedure.
+If a Guest receives a Notice, then within three (3) days of the date that GP delivers the Notice to Guest, Guest may dispute the violation or explain the Guest’s position by notifying the Manager and Board in writing (either via hand delivery to the Manager of the Resort, or via email addressed to both email@example.com and firstname.lastname@example.org ) of the basis for disputing the violation, and, if so desired, request a hearing (which hearing may, subject to Board availability, be conducted via conference call) before a quorum of the Board of Directors for GP (“Hearing”).
 If the Guest has timely requested the Hearing, then the Board shall set a time and date for such Hearing, which Hearing shall be held between the hours of 9:00 am and 5:00 p.m., Monday-Friday, unless otherwise mutually agreed by the Guest and the Board.
 The Guest shall be bound by the decision of a majority of the Board, any fines previously assessed shall be immediately due.
-Any subsequent violation of an R&R by the same Guest shall be subject to the same process set forth above, but with the fine being adjusted accordingly pursuant to the Fine Schedule.
+Any subsequent violation of an R&R by the same Guest shall be subject to the same process set forth above.